uptrain-ai/uptrain/examples/coversation_summarization/README.md

 The `negation_func` function, on the other hand, checks if there's a negation in the input by searching for common negation words such as "no," "not," "can't," "couldn't," "won't," "didn't," and "don't."

 Finally, we combine these two functions to create an edge case definition called `edge_case_negation`.
-This definition will help us identify and collect data points where the model directly copies sentences and where a negation is present in the input.
+This definition will help us identify and collect data points where the model directly copies sentences and where negation is present in the input.

 By identifying and addressing these edge cases, we can further improve the performance of our language model, making it more accurate and reliable in generating summaries of conversations.